ipikuka/next-mdx-remote-client/README.md

 import { calculateSomeHow, getSourceSomeHow } from "../utils";
 import { ErrorComponent, LoadingComponent } from "../components";
 import { components } from '../mdxComponents';

-// assume the mdx "components" has an entry for "TableOfContentComponent",
-// and use it like <TableOfContentComponent toc={toc} /> within MDX source

 export default async function Page() {
   const source = await getSourceSomeHow();